- NAIANT (or NATANT)

 - NAISSANT (or NASCENT)

-- The heraldic term for a charge or figure emerging from the side of a shield, banner of arms or a flag,
+- The alternative heraldic terms for a charge or figure emerging from the side of a shield, banner of arms or a flag,

 or the centre of an ordinary – nascent – but see ‘issuant’ with following note (also